-Bad credit is a problem that plagues millions of Americans.
 To many individuals, their credit rating may just be an arbitrary number that sums up their financial standing, but in reality it is an important number that speaks to an individual’s financial health.
-A bad credit rating can prevent people from getting the financial help they need.
-Lenders aren’t going to give their money to people with a poor credit rating for fear that they will never see that money again, yet those with poor credit are often the ones most in need of money to help solve or avert financial problems.
+Many things can prevent people from getting the financial help they need.
+Lenders aren’t going to give their money to people in a bad financial situation for fear that they will never see that money again, yet those people are often the ones most in need of money to help solve or avert financial problems.

 When You Need a Line of Credit

 When individuals are facing financial challenges, it becomes difficult to overcome these hurdles without cash.
-Unfortunately, those with bad credit are almost universally denied loans by banks and other traditional lending institutions.
+Unfortunately, those who desperately need a loan are almost universally denied loans by banks and other traditional lending institutions.
 They usually have access, however to credit cards, which are both a source of financial strength and a potential financial pitfall.
 With fewer retail and other businesses accepting checks these days, credit cards are a must for any individual wishing to pay for goods and services.
-What options are there, though, for those with bad credit?
+What options are there?

-There are actually a wide range of bad credit credit cards available to help individuals with poor or no credit pay for goods and services.
-The purpose of any bad credit credit card is to allow individuals the access to credit they need without risking further damage to their credit rating or debt they cannot handle.
+There are actually a wide range of credit cards available to help individuals pay for goods and services.
+The purpose of any credit card is to allow individuals the access to credit they need without risking further damage to their credit rating or debt they cannot handle.

 - First and last name